 The foundation for the current generation interconnection process was established by FERC in Order No. 2003 and its progeny.
 The Large Generator Interconnection Procedures (LGIP) tariff has successfully assured the open transmission access requirement for new generation ICs.
 However, over the past few years, several factors, largely unanticipated at the time of Order No. 2003's adoption, including the very large number of Interconnection Requests (IR) for renewable generation, have imposed significant challenges to the efficiency of the present "serial" generation interconnection study approach.
-The CAISO currently has 188 active IRs totaling 62,608 MW (42,526 MW renewable) for a system with a historic peak of 50,270 MW.
-The large number of requests and high level of MW capacity in the CAISO Controlled Grid Generation Interconnection Queue (CAISO Queue) have overwhelmed available resources, led to delays and frustration with the study process, and exposed, or reinforced, fundamental deficiencies in the current LGIP.
+On February 12, 2008, the CAISO Queue consisted of 188 active IRs totaling 62,608 MW (42,526 MW renewable) for a system with a historic peak of 50,270 MW.
+(As of July 27, 2008, there were 361 active IRs totaling 105,342 MW (68,556 MW renewable) The large number of requests and high level of MW capacity in the CAISO Controlled Grid Generation Interconnection Queue (CAISO Queue) have overwhelmed available resources, led to delays and frustration with the study process, and exposed, or reinforced, fundamental deficiencies in the current LGIP.